Software company Veeva files for IPO of up to $150 million

 Morgan Stanley and Deutsche Bank Securities are the lead underwriters for the IPO, Veeva told the U.S. Securities and Exchange Commission in a preliminary prospectus on Wednesday.

-Venture capital firm Emergence Capital, which invested $4 million in 2008, is Veeva’s largest shareholder with a more than 30 percent stake.
+Veeva, which intends to list its common stock on the New York Stock Exchange under the symbol “VEEV,” said that net proceeds from the offering would be used for working capital purposes.

-Net proceeds from the offering would be used for working capital purposes, Veeva said. (link.reuters.com/rym92v)
+The company, which received $4 million in funding from venture capital firm Emergence Capital Partners LP in 2008, reported a profit of $599,000 on revenue of $61.2 million in 2012.

-The company intends to list its common stock on the New York Stock Exchange under the symbol “VEEV”.
+Emergence Capital is Veeva’s largest shareholder with a more than 30 percent stake.

 The amount of money a company says it plans to raise in its first IPO filings is used to calculate registration fees.
 The final size of the IPO could be different.